 Fresh Vietnamese Pork and Herb Rice Paper Rolls with Peanut Dipping Sauce

 Light and fresh rice paper rolls filled with marinated pork, crisp vegetables, and aromatic herbs served with a creamy peanut dipping sauce.
-This vietnamese-inspired pork ready in about 30 minutes pairs sheets rice paper wrappers, ground pork, fish sauce for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 320 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This vietnamese-inspired pork ready in about 30 minutes blends sheets rice paper wrappers, ground pork, fish sauce into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 320 calories and feeds 6, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients